 If you would like someone to speak on your behalf, or for NSPHA to provide your personal information to anyone else, you must give us permission by completing an "Authorization and Consent for Disclosure of Personal Information to a Third Party Form."
-This form is available at NSPHA.ca/forms
+This form is available on our web site: www.nspha.ca

-To learn more about how we collect, keep, and share your personal information visit our website at www.NSPHA.ca/privacy
+To learn more about how we collect, keep, and share your personal information visit our web site.